YoncarlisGrullon/YoncarlisG_Portfolio/Python 1 and 2/README.md

 ## what might I have done differently?
 I would have hard coded some setting to default or even make more setting so the user can have the freedom to change how they play the game.
 I would have also added more advance math equations.

-## If I were to further develop this artifact, what would I next steps be?
+## If I were to further develop this artifact, what would my next steps be?
 If I were to further to develop this artifact I would make it more visually appealing and fully debug the program.